GirlScript-Ranchi/GSRanchi-Site/README.md

 # GSRanchi-Site
 The website for GirlScript Ranchi Chapter

-You can view our website here - [girlscript.ranchi.com](https://girlscript-ranchi.github.io/GSRanchi-Site/)
+You can view our website here - [GirlScript Ranchi Chapter](https://girlscript-ranchi.github.io/GSRanchi-Site/)